BWibo/3dcitydb-mkdocs/docs/compatibility.md

 | `--map-lod0-roof-edge` | __LoD0 roof edge geometries__ are mapped onto __roof surfaces__ with LoD0 surface geometry.       |
 | `--map-lod1-surface`   | __LoD1 multi-surfaces__ are mapped onto __generic thematic surfaces__ with LoD1 surface geometry. |

-!!! warning "No downgrade options"
+!!! warning
-    The citydb-tool does not offer similar options for downgrading CityGML 3.0 content to versions 2.0 or 1.0.
+    The citydb-tool does not provide options for downgrading CityGML 3.0 content to versions 2.0 or 1.0.
-    Therefore, CityGML 3.0-only features, geometries, or attributes stored in the 3DCityDB `v5` will be lost when exporting to versions 2.0 or 1.0, unless an automatic conversion is possible.
+    Therefore, CityGML 3.0-specific features, geometries, or attributes stored in 3DCityDB `v5` will be lost when exporting to earlier versions unless an automatic conversion is possible.

 !!! tip "When to use the upgrade options"
-    The decision on whether and how to apply the upgrade options depends on which CityGML version is intended to be the leading one in your 3DCityDB `v5`.
+    The decision to apply upgrade options depends on which CityGML version serves as the primary and leading version in your 3DCityDB `v5`.

-    - __CityGML 2.0:__ Import CityGML 2.0/1.0 data as-is, without using the upgrade options.
-Importing CityGML 3.0
+    - __CityGML 2.0:__ Import CityGML 2.0/1.0 data as-is without using upgrade options.
+Avoid importing CityGML 3.0
-      data should be avoided if it contains features not avaialble in CityGML 2.0.
-The upgrade options can be used for data exports when the CityGML 3.0 format is explicitly requested or required.
+      data if it contains features not avaialble in CityGML 2.0.
+Upgrade options can be used when exporting data in CityGML 3.0 format if explicitly required.
-    - __CityGML 3:0 (recommended):__ The upgrade options should be applied when importing CityGML 2.0/1.0 data,
+    - __CityGML 3.0 (recommended):__ Apply upgrade options when importing CityGML 2.0/1.0 data,
       provided the data contains corresponding content.
-Exporting to CityGML 2.0/1.0 might lead to data loss.
+Exporting to CityGML 2.0/1.0 might lead to data loss unless automatic conversion is possible.

 ### Examples

-Here are some example showing how to migrate data between CityGML versions.
-We use the [3DCityDB](3dcitydb/docker.md) and [citydb-tool](citydb-tool/docker.md) Docker images in the following examples.
-However, the migration can be done with [bare metal database](first-steps/setup.md) installations too.
-The only difference is the creation of the database in that case.
+The following examples demonstrate how to migrate data between CityGML versions.
+We use the [3DCityDB](3dcitydb/docker.md) and
+[citydb-tool](citydb-tool/docker.md) Docker images in the examples.
+However, migration can also be performed with [bare metal database](first-steps/setup.md) installations; the only difference is in how the database is created.
 For this example we use the test dataset available [here](citydb-tool/docker.md#data-preparation) and assume your data is located in the current working directory (`$PWD`).

     SRID        3068
     SRS_NAME    urn:ogc:def:crs,crs:EPSG::3068,crs:EPSG::5783